-What do contractions feel like?
 You’ve seen them on TV.
 You’ve heard the horror stories from other mamas.
-But when it comes to experiencing contractions for yourself, you can’t quite imagine what they’re really going to feel like.
+But what do contractions feel like, really?

 So, without further ado, let’s get cracking on the curious case of contractions.

 In this article: 📝

 - What do labor contractions feel like?

 - How do I know if it’s a contraction?

 - How do contractions feel when they first start?